getsolus/help-center-docs/docs/packaging/advanced-config/local-repository.md

 `eopkg` supports resolving packages from more than one repository.
 This can be used to configure `eopkg` to prefer installing local repository packages over packages from the Solus repository.

 This requires an existing local repository index.
 If you have used the command `go-task build-local`, then an index was created automatically.
-Otherwise, you must create one
+Otherwise, you must create one.

 ### Creating or updating the local repository index